-In a previously published essay I discussed the life and career of Barry Goldwater, the Republican Senator from Arizona and his support of gays serving in the US military.
-Beyond this, he was in support for gay rights in all of US society.
+In a previously published essay, I discussed the life and career of Barry Goldwater, the Republican Senator from Arizona and his support of gays serving in the US military.
+Beyond this, he was in favour of gay rights in all of US society.
 This support was based on his conviction that there be a strict separation between religion and state.
-Goldwater’s position on gay rights and the separation of of religion and state put him at odds with many conservatives, particularly the religious constituency known as the Christian right that supports the GOP and various socially conservative causes in the United States.
+Goldwater’s position on gay rights and the separation of religion and state put him at odds with many conservatives, particularly the religious constituency known as the Christian right that supports the GOP and various socially conservative causes in the United States.
 The Christian right is composed primarily of the Moral Majority, renamed Moral Majority Coalition in 2004, the Christian Coalition of America, Focus on the Family and the Family Research Council.
 The most prominent figures in the Christian Right are Jerry Falwell (deceased), Pat Robertson, James Dobson and Tony Perkins.

 The Christian right began mobilizing and asserting itself in the political arena in the United States during the late 1970s.
-Moral Majority was founded by Jerry Falwell in 1979; Focus on the Family was founded in 1977 and the Family Research Council was founded in 1981 by James Dobson; Christian Coalition of America was founded in 1988, its original name being Christian Coalition, by Pat Robertson.
-Opposition to gay rights initiatives is a major plank in the platform of the Christian right.
+Moral Majority was founded by Jerry Falwell in 1979; Focus on the Family was founded in 1977, and the Family Research Council was founded in 1981 by James Dobson; the Christian Coalition of America was founded in 1988, its original name being Christian Coalition, by Pat Robertson.
+Opposition to gay rights initiatives is a significant plank in the platform of the Christian right.
 The term homosexual agenda was coined by the Family Research Council in 1992 and is commonly used by the Christian right in campaigns against gay rights initiatives, most recently its failed efforts to stop the repeal of the Defense of Marriage Act (DOMA) and California Proposition 8.

 by maintaining the separation of church and state the United States has avoided the intolerance which has so divided the rest of the world with religious wars […] Can any of us refute the wisdom of Madison and the other framers?
 Can anyone look at the carnage in Iran, the bloodshed in Northern Ireland, or the bombs bursting in Lebanon and yet question the dangers of injecting religious issues into the affairs of state? (as cited in Barry Goldwater vs the Religious Right)